Bronislaw2006/JS-Projects/CLOCK/README.md

     ├── script.js        # The JavaScript file that updates the clock every second.
     └── styles.css       # The CSS file that handles the styling of the clock and page layout.

-index.html: Contains the HTML markup for the clock container. styles.css: Defines the styles for the clock and positions it in the center of the screen. script.js: Updates the clock time every second and formats the time display.
+index.html: Contains the HTML markup for the clock container.<br>
+styles.css: Defines the styles for the clock and positions it in the center of the screen.<br>
+script.js: Updates the clock time every second and formats the time display.<br>